 Jenni Dropsey is the mother of two boys in the Southern Hancock School

-District, a junior at NPHS and a fifth grader at NPI.
+District, a senior at NPHS and a sixth grader at NPI.
 She and her husband,

 Andy, have been living in New Palestine for 17 years.
 Jenni attended Miami